How to Get Into Canadian Friendly U.S. Medical Schools

 Working in the industry can be very profitable for those that work in the public health field.

-Reason # 2: You Can Be Accredited to Work in the United States
+You will be accredited to work in the United States

 By gaining acceptance to (and graduating from) a competitive US medical school, you will automatically be accredited to work in the United States.
 This means that successful graduates from US programs will eventually be able to compete for those very high-paying clinical jobs.